 3. Best Family Resort for an Amazing Pool: Grand Wailea

 If pools are a draw for you and your kids, this is the place to stay.
-This is the most elaborate system of pools you’ll find on the island: nine pools, four waterslides, plus a lazy river.
+This is the most elaborate system of pools you’ll find on the island: nine pools, four waterslides, a rope swing, and a lazy river.

 Plus the grounds are huge and offer something different to explore at every turn (think: lush gardens, small waterfalls, and koi ponds).
 Your kids won’t get bored walking around the grounds.
 But, the elaborate grounds can feel crowded, which is why we think of this as more of a luxury hotel for kids than for adults.